Leonard Cheshire Disability: History

 In the 1960s, attitudes towards disabled people were openly discriminatory.
 Thousands of people with disabilities, often young, were consigned to geriatric hospital wards and employment prospects were non-existent.
 The charity's aim was to tackle these barriers to disabled people participating fully in society.
 Residents at Le Court benefited from a greater degree of 'self-help' but the home was still run locally along medical lines by the Warden and Matron.
 Matters came to a head in 1962 when a group of residents protested against rules curtailing their activities introduced by the Matron.
 Led by activists (and Le Court residents) Paul Hunt and Peter Wade, supported by the founder and sympathetic staff and trustees, the residents eventually prevailed.
 This led to changes in the philosophy of the management committee at Le Court and other Cheshire Homes, and eventually to the formation of the Union of the Physically Impaired Against Segregation as Hunt, Wade and others started to explore and campaign for life beyond residential care.

-By 1969 there were 50 Leonard Cheshire services in the UK, 15 in India, and Homes in 20 further countries including Portugal, Morocco, Chile, Israel, Nigeria and Sierra Leone.
+By 1969 there were 50 Leonard Cheshire services in the UK, 15 in India, and Homes in 20 other countries including Portugal, Morocco, Chile, Israel, Nigeria and Sierra Leone.
 The 1960s produced much new thinking on disability and resulted in better training for residential care workers, personal counselling within the homes and the involvement of residents in management.
-The first day centre was established near Nottingham, bungalows for married residents were started in West Sussex and supported living flats were built in Tulse Hill in partnership with the Greater London Council.
+The first-day centre was established near Nottingham, bungalows for married residents were started in West Sussex and supported living flats were built in Tulse Hill in partnership with the Greater London Council.

 Change continued in the 1970s under the foundation's first International Director, Ronald Travers.
 He established the Leonard Cheshire Foundation International in 1978 and fostered support for the idea of Cheshire homes in America, China and Russia.
 He led modernisation of attitudes in the UK homes and the transition from expatriate to local community management of the international homes, which became independent charities in their own right, affiliated under a Global Alliance.